 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment the greater the sensitivity of its fair value to changes in the market interest rates.
 The Town's formal investment policy states that the Town will manage interest rate risk by managing the duration investments are held in an account.
-The Town limits the term of investment from between 1 and 5 years.
+The Town limits the term of investment from between 1 and 5 years, unless the trust fund resulted from the gift of a private donor which specified the terms of the gift.